RealStr1ke/COVID-19-Study/README.md

 ![](https://img.shields.io/github/issues/RealStr1ke/COVID-Data-Project) ![](https://img.shields.io/github/forks/RealStr1ke/COVID-Data-Project) ![](https://img.shields.io/github/stars/RealStr1ke/COVID-Data-Project) ![](https://img.shields.io/github/license/RealStr1ke/COVID-Data-Project)
 #### Welcome to the repository for Str1ke's COVID-19 project

+### I'm currently taking a hiatus from this project.
+I'll be picking it up by Fall 2022 (hopefully).

 ### Project Info
 This project will show how much mask mandates affects the spread of COVID-19 in states that have enacted them and are actively enforcing them and punishing non-compliers.
 This project uses the 7-day average of new daily cases for states to see how much mask mandates are effective in those specific states.
 ![image](https://user-images.githubusercontent.com/49248449/143782022-c76f6457-e95f-4e4c-ad70-09abb112d803.png)